© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Trefecca Castle Mound is a scheduled monument protected by Cadw under reference BR083.
 View the official record →

-Trefecca Castle Mound is a motte situated in Breconshire, Wales, dating to the Norman period.
+Trefecca Castle Mound is a medieval motte situated in Breconshire, Wales, representing an early Norman fortification of the twelfth century.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR083.

 Trefecca Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Trefecca Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR083.